-- 1 The first line begins with the Shebang characters (#!) which is an indicator that this file is a script.
-The script is executed with the specified interpreter after the Shebang, in this case /bin/sh. - 2 The second line is a comment beginning with the hash sign.
-It is recommended to comment difficult lines to remember what they do. - 3 The third line uses the built-in command echo to print the corresponding text.
+- 1 The first line begins with the Shebang characters (#!) which indicate that this file is a script.
+The interpreter, specified after the Shebang, executes the script.
+In this case, the specified interpreter is /bin/sh. - 2 The second line is a comment beginning with the hash sign.
+We recommend that you comment difficult lines.
+With proper commenting, you can remember the purpose and function of the line.
+Also, other readers will hopefully understand your script.
+Commenting is considered good practice in the development community. - 3 The third line uses the built-in command echo to print the corresponding text.

-Before you can run this script you need some prerequisites:
+Before you can run this script, there are a few prerequisites: